tokkonopapa/WordPress-IP-Geo-Block/README.md

 2. There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

+### Installation

+1. Upload `post-geo-block` directory to your plugins directory.
+2. Activate the plugin on the Plugin dashboard

+#### Settings

+- **Service provider and API key**
+    If you wish to use `IPInfoDB`, you should register from [here][IPInfoDB] to get a free API key and set it into the textfield.

+- **Text position on comment form**
+    If you wish to put some text message on your comment form, please select `Top` or `Bottom` and put text into the **Text message on comment form** textfield.

+- **Matching rule**
+    Select `White list` (recommended) or `Black list` to specify the countries from which you want to pass or block.

+- **White list**, **Black list**
+    Specify the country code with two letters (see [ISO 3166-1 alpha-2][ISO]) which is comma separated.

+- ** Response code**
+    Select one of the response code to decide behavior of this plugin when it block a comment.
+The 2xx code will refresh to your top page, the 3xx code will redirect to another domain, the 4xx code will lead to the WordPress error page, the 5xx will cause just an error.

+- ** Remove settings at uninstallation**
+    If you checked this option, all settings will be removed when this plugin is uninstalled for clean uninstalling.

+#### Requirement

+- WordPress 3.1+

 #### Attribution of IP Geolocation REST APIs used in this plugin

 - [http://freegeoip.net/]      [API-1] (IPv4)